-It is then mixed with fluids from the accessory sex glands, and ejaculated through the penis.
+It is then mixed with fluids from the accessory sex glands and ejaculated through the penis.
 Most rabbits ejaculate a volume between 0.5-1.5 ml of semen.

-Differentiating males from females can be difficult, as the anogenital distance is the same in males and females, however eversion of the cranial orifice will reveal either a circular entrance to the penis or a slit entrance to the vagina.
+Differentiating males from females can be difficult, as the anogenital distance is the same in males and females, however, eversion of the cranial orifice will reveal either a circular entrance to the penis or a slit entrance to the vagina.

 The urinary tract of the rabbit is similar to that of other mammals.

-The upper urinary tract is comprised of:
+The upper urinary tract consists of:

-The lower urinary tract is comprised of:
+The lower urinary tract consists of:

-Once formed, urine travels through collecting ducts in the kidney to the ureters.
+Urine travels through collecting ducts in the kidney to the ureters.
 Via the ureters, urine flows to the urinary bladder.

 In males, the urethra travels through the penis and is a long tapering tube.